 Eventually, the researchers hope to progress to developing modified male mosquitoes that are fertile and able to pass on a genetic change that becomes permanent.

 They are looking at two options to achieve this.
 The first one is to develop fertile male mosquitoes which produce male-dominated offspring; the second is to develop fertile males carrying a gene that will spread through the mosquito population, and as it does so, cause females that inherit the gene from both parents to be sterile.
-With either option, the bottom line is the same: to genetically disrupt the reproduction mechanism of the Anopheles mosquito and progressively drive its female population to extinction.

 The Target Malaria team is working to modify only the mosquito species that are most important for malaria transmission in Africa.
 To do that, it collaborates with three partner institutions in Africa: The Malaria Research and Training Center in Mali, the Uganda Virus Research Institute in Uganda and the Institut de Recherche en Sciences de la Santé in Burkina Faso.